felixraf5/DataForNow/README.md

 # DataForNow
-DataForNow project in order to develop skills in deterministic and probabilistic linkage record, by UNO.
+DataForNow project documents in order to develop skills in deterministic and probabilistic linkage record, by UNO.